asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

           description: This property describes the email of the user
 ```

-In this section, let's shift our focus to defining messages using Avro Schemas directly within our document.
+Now it's time to shift your focus to defining messages using Avro Schemas directly within your document.

 ```
 messages: